sagefy/sagefy/docs/Ideas.md

 * Always define the goal.
 * Focus content on exploring the different facets of the goal.
 * Remove content that is not needed for the goal.
+* Eliminate distractions.
+* Define both knowledge and skills.
+* Keep the learner aware of their progress.

 ### How does Sagefy implement this idea?